 Coastal Georgia is a region rich in history, beauty, mystery and natural wonders.
 Cultures have mixed here for ages, just as the rivers mix with the sea.
 With its large tidal ranges, vast salt marshes and picturesque barrier islands, coastal Georgia has drawn people throughout history.

 The Coastal Resources Division is the state agency entrusted to manage Georgia's coastal marshes, beaches, waters, and marine fisheries resources for the benefit of present and future generations.
 The Division's service area extends from the inland reach of the tidal waters to three miles offshore.

-the Georgia Department of Natural Resources of a request from the Yacht Club, LLC. for a Coastal Marshlands Protection Act (CMPA) Permit under O.C.G.A.
+This serves as notification from the Coastal Marshlands Protection Committee and the Georgia Department of Natural Resources of a request from Sterling Links Holdings, LLC for a Coastal Marshlands Protection Act (CMPA) Permit under O.C.G.A.
 12-5-280 et. seq. for the construction and maintenance of a kayak

 launch on Sterling Creek in Richmond Hill, Bryan County, Georgia.
 The proposed project is less than 1/10 of an acre; therefore, considered a minor alteration of coastal marshlands under O.C.
 G.A.
 12-5-280 et. seq.